 IoT Revolutionizing Fleet tracking

-IoT plays an important role in fleet management, by connecting applications to deliver the data and services that make fleet operations safer, greener, and more cost-effective.
+IoT plays an important role in fleet management by connecting applications to deliver the data and services that make fleet operations safer, greener, and more cost-effective.
 Internet of things created a tremendous impact on fleet management with machine-to-machine (M2M) solutions to make the smart city come alive.
 With IoT for fleet management, we can not only keep track of vehicles but also monitor high-value assets in remote locations.

 The power of IoT is being harnessed in every possible way to make the world more connected.
 This inter-connectivity enables us to control every connected object despite being miles away.
 Just think how smart home apps enable you to control the thermostat from your mobile device.
 It continues to expand into new areas like healthcare, retail, agriculture, security, disaster management, etc. The supply chain is made up of various stakeholders including manufacturers, transport companies and retailers.
 Information sharing and connectivity is essential for all of them.
 Therefore, IoT has an important role to play in this industry.

 Benefits of IoT in Fleet tracking

 - IoT automates the various process in fleet management, IoT enables to set up an automatic flow of logistics processes as the interconnected device and work as a part of an integrated process.

 - Real-time tracking gives accurate idling vehicle time hence saving billions of gallons of fuel